SiraTone

-SiraTone was a brand of electronic outdoor warning sirens produced by Federal Signal Corporation which began production in the early 1980s.
+SiraTone is a defunct brand of electronic outdoor warning sirens produced by Federal Signal Corporation which began production in the early 1980s.
 These sirens were designed to broadcast high-intensity warning signals over a large area.
 SiraTone products are/were used for natural disaster notification, HAZMAT incident notification, fire call systems, and more.
 The SiraTone product line is no longer in production.
 The product line was succeeded by the Modulator and DSA (Directional Speaker Array) electronic outdoor warning sirens.

 Products

 Six models of outdoor warning sirens were produced under the SiraTone brand.
-Model numbers were designated by the lettering EOWS (Electronic Outdoor Warning Siren) and an asterisk, followed by a number representative of the respective siren's decibel output or speaker array setup.
-All models utilized re-entrant speaker horns, arrays of 100 watt speaker drivers, and produced six standard signals.
+Model numbers are designated by the lettering EOWS (Electronic Outdoor Warning Siren) and an asterisk, followed by a number representative of the respective siren's decibel output or speaker array setup.
+All models utilize re-entrant speaker horns, arrays of 100 watt speaker drivers, and produce six standard signals.